 The City of Newark Division of Arts and Cultural Affairs is proud to announce the unveiling of two new public murals by interdisciplinary artist Helina Metaferia, created in collaboration with Project for Empty Space, which served as both facilitator and host site, and Edison Properties, which provided a second host location.

 “These murals were made at a time when we need to see representation of Black and Brown women uplifted—bolder, louder, and fiercer than ever before.
-Community building and public artwork does that work, at a scale that demonstrates an investment in our legacies.
+Community building and public artwork do that work, at a scale that demonstrates an investment in our legacies.

-This project is a true collaboration between The City of Newark, Project for Empty Space, Newark community residents, and myself as an artist.
+This project is a true collaboration between the City of Newark, Project for Empty Space, Newark community residents, and myself as an artist.
 I am grateful for Nashel and Karla, two participants of my recent By Way of Revolution workshop, who are pictured in the murals.
-They have worked with me with great trust and vulnerability, sharing their image, personal family histories, and activist movements that inform the murals.
+They have worked with me with great trust and vulnerability, sharing their images, personal family histories, and activist movements that inform the murals.
+It is my hope that this art commemorates this and serves as inspiration to the greater public.”

 Buttons from the Library’s Hilda A. Hidalgo protest button collection adorn the mural figures, alongside new buttons designed through community input on what a modern revolution looks and feels like.